MTKruto/mtkruto.github.io/src/introduction.md

 ## When to Use the Telegram API

+- If you want to use bot capabilities that are currently not accessible from the Bot API (including, but not limited to, getting updates when messages are deleted).
-- If you want to bypass the limits of the main instance of the Bot API without hosting your own instance (e.g., work with large files).
+- If you want to bypass the limits of the main instance of the Bot API without hosting your own instance (including, but not limited to, work with large files).
 - If you want to develop your own Telegram app (e.g., alternative to [Telegram Web](https://web.telegram.org/a)).
 - If you want to automate user accounts.